ArcBees/GWTP/gwtp-core/gwtp-mvp-client/src/test/javascript/readme.md

 #User Agent Sorter

-User Agent Sorter is a java console program that helps sort useragents into desktop mobile and tablet.
+User Agent Sorter is a java console program that helps sort user agents into desktop mobile and tablet.

 To run